-Arthritis in the Hip
+Arthritis in the hip

+The second most common cause of hip pain I see is arthritis in the hip.
 Like the lower back and knees, your hips absorb a lot of your weight when standing, walking, or running.
 So your hip joints are prone to more wear and tear and arthritis (osteoarthritis).
 You’re going to have less mobility when you have arthritis within your joints.

 An x-ray of the hip can help determine if you have arthritis.